cloudera-labs/hms-mirror/README.md

 Check the location and references to the JDBC jar files.
 General rules for Kerberos Connections:
 - The jdbc jar file should be in the `$HOME/.hms-mirror/aux_libs`.
 For kerberos connections, we've seen issues attempting to load this jar in a sandbox, so this makes it available to the global classpath/loader.
 - Get a kerberos ticket for the running user before launching `hms-mirror`.

+#### "Unrecognized Hadoop major version number: 3.1.1.7.1...0-257"

+This happens when you're trying to connect to an HS2 instance

 ## Output